emoon/ProDBG/README.md

 ![mac_screenshot](https://raw.githubusercontent.com/emoon/ProDBG/master/data/screens/mac_screenshot.png)

-I did a presentation on 2014-11 aboit the project for the awesome rendering team at Frostbite/EA and it can be viewed here: https://dl.dropboxusercontent.com/u/5205843/ProDBG-Presentation.pdf
+I did a presentation on 2014-11 about the project for the awesome rendering team at Frostbite/EA and it can be viewed here: https://dl.dropboxusercontent.com/u/5205843/ProDBG-Presentation.pdf

 ## Build status